 With Reynaers, Schuco is one of the best aluminium brands and they too offer a steel-styled version of their very well priced AWS70 ST model.

-These too come with the projecting bar of W20 steel profiles as well as other versions and you of course, get a premium brand of windows.
+These too come with the projecting bar of W20 steel profiles as well as other versions and are at the premium end of aluminium window systems.

 Decalu aluminium by Deceuninck

 The Decalu aluminium windows from Deceuninck is quite recent with this PVCu systems company now branching out with Aluminium in the UK.